1969 Oldsmobile Cutlass S Wagon – SOLD!

-While Oldsmobile’s three-row, glass-roofed Vista Cruiser typically takes the spotlight for the brand’s vintage station wagons, it’s nice to come across a more traditional six-passenger Cutlass S example such as this 1969 survivor just listed yesterday here on Craigslist in Belchertown, Massachusetts with an asking price of $13,900.
+While Oldsmobile’s three-row, glass-roofed Vista Cruiser typically takes the spotlight for the brand’s vintage station wagons, it’s nice to come across a more traditional six-passenger Cutlass S example such as this 1969 survivor originally listed in January 2021 on Craigslist in Belchertown, Massachusetts with an asking price of $13,900.
 Reported to be a California car until it was brought and used sparingly in New England in 2001, comparing this price against the Collector Car Market Review online valuation tool confirms this private seller has their Cutlass S priced between the #3 “Good” estimate of $8,600 and this guide’s #2 “Very Good” appraisal of $14,500.
-If you are serious about buying this Olds wagon, you can start the conversation by calling Christopher at (413) 575-8600.
-When you do connect, please remember to mention you saw his Cutlass S featured here on GuysWithRides.com.

 The 1969 F-85/Cutlass models received only minor trim changes from their ’68 counterparts such as the by-then Oldsmobile trademark split grille with vertical bars and vertical taillights.
 Pursuant to new federal safety regulations, headrests were now standard equipment and the ignition switch moved from the instrument panel to the steering column to lock the steering wheel when not in use, in common with all other 1969-model GM cars, one year before the locking steering columns were federally mandated.

 While this 1969 Oldsmobile commercial featuring George Plimpton highlights the Oldsmobile Vista Cruiser, it provides a glimpse of the differences between the two mid-size wagon styles the GM Division offered for ’69: